“Pimp My Leica”

 HELP ME TO KEEP THIS SITE GOING AND GROWING!!
 IT”S EASY TO HELP OUT!

 Remember, anytime you follow my links here and buy from B&H or AMAZON, this helps to keep my site going.
 If it was not for these links, there would be no way to fund this site, so I thank you in advance if you visit these links.
 I thank you more if you make a purchase!
 I have nifty search bars at the upper right of each page so you easily search for something at either store!
 I currently spend 10-14 hours a day working on this site and the only way that I can pay for it is with your help, so thank you!
 Currently my traffic has been increasing but my funds to pay for the site has been decreasing, so any help would be GREATLY appreciated!

 Even if you buy baby food, napkins or toothpicks at amazon it helps this site, and you do not pay anything extra by using the links here.
 Again, you pay nothing extra by using my links, it is just a way to help support this site, so again, I thank you in advance

-If you enjoyed this article/review, feel free to leave a comment at the bottom of this page and also be sure to join me on twitter or facebook!
+If you enjoyed this article/review, feel free to leave a comment at the bottom of this page and also be sure to join me on twitter or my new facebook fan page where you can win a cool photo prize that is given away on the 1st of every month!
 Also, you can subscribe to my feed at my subscribe page HERE and read these posts in your browser or news reader!